Entitlements via the UI

 Resetting Entitlement Token Statistics

-You will then be presented with the Reset Token Statistics form where you must confirm the current repository slug/identifier (to prevent accidental resets of statistics) and then click the orange "Confirm Reset" button:
+You will then be presented with the Reset Token Statistics form where you must confirm the current repository slug/identifier (to prevent accidental resets of statistics) and then click the "Confirm" button:

 Refreshing Entitlement Tokens

-Refreshing will generate a new Entitlement Token and this will invalidate the current token in use by existing users/clients.
-Refreshing an Entitlement Token will not change the token name, or any restrictions/permissions associated with the token, it just generates a new token itself.
-As long as the user who created this token has privileges for this repository, they are able to recreate/retrieve the token at anytime
+Refreshing will generate a new Entitlement Token secret and this will invalidate the current token in use by existing users/clients.
+Refreshing an Entitlement Token will not change the token name, or any restrictions/permissions associated with the token, it just generates a new token secret itself.
+As long as the user who created this token has privileges for this repository, they can recreate/retrieve the token at anytime

 A refreshed token will still be able to be used for static assets (that are cached at the Package Delivery Network) for approximately 10 minutes until the PDN has to re-authenticate once its cache expires.